cmidgley/inventree-template-pro/inventree_template_pro/doc/tbd.md

 - Visit the `Settings / Plugin Settings / Plugins` page in the management console and install it from there.

 Once installed, verify the installation by checking the `Settings / Plugin Settings / Plugins` page.
-There should be no errors from plugins at the bottom of the page, and the `PartTemplatesPlugin` should be listed.
+There should be no errors from plugins at the bottom of the page, and the `TemplatesProPlugin` should be listed.

 # Plugin settings